 As a matter of fact, compliance training is not about teaching staff about how to use a machine.
 This is something employees learn in a job-specific training.
 Compliance training is crucial as it provides employees as well as the organization an opportunity to ensure adherence to companies’ policies, philosophies, and operating procedures.
 Compliance training gives employees a sense of safety and security both physically and in terms of their rights.

-It makes them understand that an organization values them and aim at protecting their rights in the same manner as they aim for protecting the company as well as other employees rights.
+It makes them understand that an organization values them and aims at protecting their rights in the same manner as they aim to protect the company as well as other employees’ rights.

 Compliance Training Builds Trustworthy and Reliable Stewards of Corporate Values